HumanCellAtlas/metadata-schema/docs/rationale.md

 ### Flat metadata instantiation

-Metadata files, containing metadata elements from multiple schema, are flattened into single files for storage or transmission (*e.g.*, project.json).
-The actual contents of a given metadata file are subject to conformance specifications, which indicate the module schema and version that the metadata must conform to.
+A metadata document, which contains metadata elements from one or more schemas, is flattened into a single file for storage and transmission.
+The contents of a metadata document are subject to conformance specifications, which indicate the schema name and version to which the metadata must conform.

 ### Schema language